shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Bell Curve.md

+---
+published: true
+description: "This was the second or third poem I wrote and it was the time in my life I realized I wasn't that much different from other economists or well-to-do 20 year-olds."
+---

 I didn’t climb for climbing’s sake;

-I reached this summit to well-serve.
+I reached this summit to serve.

 Though as I gaze over my domain, I realize—